Uganda’s Best Wildlife Parks – Places and Destinations

 Lake Mburo closest Wildlife Park to Kampala Lake Mburo National Park – Savannah grasslands, Rolling hills, Lakes and Swamps There are many visitors to Uganda that would love to have a taste of the African Wild but only have a day or two during their time in Uganda.

 Lake Mburo Park is Uganda’s smallest Savannah Park one of the best places to find zebras and the large Eland Antelopes.

-Lake Mubor Park is also home to Rotschild Giraffes, there are a few lions here but rarely see, you can hear them roar, leopards, hippos, crocodiles, 3 kind of otters and more.
+Lake Mburo Park is also home to Rothschild Giraffes, there are a few lions here but rarely see, you can hear them roar, leopards, hippos, crocodiles, 3 kind of otters and more.